NPTP/RaylTime/README.md

     - Found at [this repo](https://github.com/aminosbh/sdl2-cmake-modules).
     - This CMake module is distributed under the OSI-approved BSD 3-Clause License.
 See SDL2_ttf_Copyright.txt for details.
 - **OpenMP** (Multithreading)

   - Casting rays in parallel

+  Thanks to [Grandoplex Produtions](http://grandchaos9000.deviantart.com/) for the "8-bit Operator" ttf font.